 “Aaaand?”
 Ammon prompted.
 “My name is Ammon.
 Tell me, tell me, tell me.”
 He was impatient.
 It had already taken longer than he’d expected, just to find out that Koren girl’s name (which he’d managed by ‘chatting’ with one of the Heretics that he’d found out on a mission), and then working out where her family lived (they’d moved recently, which made things even more complicated).
 Then he’d had to sneak into their new house while the parents were gone and searched for the boxes of the girl’s stuff until he found the bathroom supplies.
 But he’d managed to get a used brush that still had some hair left in it.

 The uncomfortable man gave a short nod.
 “It’s all in the report.
 But yes, you were correct.
 The tests were conclusive.
 You are related to the person the hair sample was obtained from.
-Your DNA was twenty-five percent similar, which probably indicates a relationship of either half-siblings or uncle and niece, or aunt and nephew.
-Or possibly grandparent and grandchild.
+Your DNA was twelve point five percent similar, , indicating a relationship similar to first cousins, great-grandchildren, half-niece or nephew, and… and so on.
 In this case, the connected relative would be your mother, because you share DNA on your X chromosome.
 If you shared no DNA on your X chromosome, the parent that you both shared DNA with would be your father.”

 Ammon considered that, head tilted thoughtfully.
 So.
 His guess was right.
-He had another sister.
-Or possibly a niece.
-Whichever.
+He and the girl back at the camp were related.
+Judging from what the doctor guy said, she was probably his… what was it, half-niece?
+Yeah, whichever.
 This… Koren was related to him as well.
 And this relative he hadn’t been ordered to stay away from.
 Mostly because he hadn’t actually told his father about her, hadn’t mentioned that there had been another person he couldn’t affect.
 Which… if he found out, Father would be furious about.
 But in the meantime, it meant that this one he could play with… any… time… he wanted.

 Which meant… he needed to think.
 He had to leave this place and take his time on this.
 Couldn’t screw it up again.